 |Glamping||Rp600.000 (weekday)/ Rp700.000 (weekend)|

 After spending hours in the great outdoors, hunger and thirst will kick in.
 Not to worry though as a handful of modest food shacks or warung are available.
 The food shacks sell snacks, instant noodles, and other meals at affordable prices.

 Even though it has no hotels in the forest, Imogiri Pine Forest has a camping ground.
 Each person will be charged Rp20.000 to set up a tent in the area.
 To point out, there’s even a glamping site in the forest area for a luxury option.

 Little mosques for Muslim visitors and restrooms are all set as well.
 These will ensure a comfortable stay, or visit, for nature enthusiasts.

 How To Get To Imogiri Pine Forest

-The Pine Forest located in Sukorame, Mangunan Village, Bantul Regency, Special Region of Yogyakarta 55783.
+Imogiri pine forest or as known as Hutan Pinus Mangunan located in Sukorame, Mangunan village, Bantul, Special Region of Yogyakarta 55783.